 Worried About Being New At This?Don't be.
 You are in good company -- we were ALL new to Contra at one time.
 Beginners are always welcome at CCD dances; prior experience is not expected.
 So grab your dance shoes and come on over for your first (or second, or seventieth) dose of Dance Trance!

 There is a Dance Basics Workshop on Fridays from 7:30-8:00pm at Clarkston Community Center.
 New dancers are strongly encouraged to arrive for the workshop no later than 7:20pm (if you arrive late you will either miss some of the teaching or force the instructor and other students to accommodate for your late arrival).
-The workshop includes a teaching session for the basic figures and courtesies and, for first time attendees, a copy of our CCD instructional DVD, and a free ticket to the next (not current) contra dance you attend.
+The workshop includes a teaching session for the basic figures and courtesies and a free ticket to the next (not current) contra dance you attend.

 How To Be A Great Dancer

 - Dance Basics Workshops:.
 Most dances around the country host a Dance Basics workshop before each dance.
 Attend them!
 If you are a new dancer, these workshops will help you get comfortable on the dance floor more quickly.
 Once you become an experienced dancer your attendance is still necessary -- if you serve as a partner and a cheerleader to new dancers they will catch on more rapidly.